 Using this chart, we will explore how the difference in definitions can affect our analysis of subjectivity and objectivity.
 In philosophy and consciousness studies, thoughts and meanings are considered subjective because they are internal and related to consciousness.
 Quadernity, employing the linguistic framework, takes a different approach: the thoughts/meanings that appear as internal patterns formed in consciousness (metaphysical) are considered Objects because they are derived from (they are at the effect of) the Male Subject’s causal acts of INforming.

 What appears as energy/matter in the physio-spatial vicinity of a sentient observer (Male) is considered by philosophers to be objective because it is external and measurably real.
 Quadernity agrees that energy/matter is objective; however, the reasoning for this determination differs from the philospher’s reasoning.
 Quadernity Model says that what is derived from the Female Subject’s causal acts of OUTforming are Objects for the very same reason that what is derived from the Male Subject’s causal acts of Informing are Objects.
 Objects are at the effect of subjective/causal actions.
 The Objects of the Female’s acts of OUTforming are physical matter in space, and the Objects of the Male’s acts of INforming are metaphysical patterns in mind.
-Both patterns of physical matter and patterns of metaphysical mind are Objects.
+Both physical matter and metaphysical patterns are Objects.

 Whether the Objects are deemed to be internal or external has only to do with a one-sided perspective, that of the Male’s conscious experience.
 For the philosophers (excepting Christian de Quincey and perhaps a few others), the Female has no experiential perspective; they believe matter (as defined by DesCartes’ duality) is non-conscious, and because they tie consciousness to subjectivity, they cannot see how the Female can be causal.
 This self-inflicted error of omission (disregarding the definitions from linguistic topology) causes problems that will remain insoluble until the definitions are revised.